Why shrink Extended Partition on Windows Server 2008?

 How to shrink Extended Partition in Windows Server 2008 (R2) with ease?

-Step 2: at this window, adjust the partition size to let Server 2008 shrink Extended Partition.
+2. At this window, adjust the partition size to let Server 2008 shrink Extended Partition.

-Step 3: you’ll find the “unallocated space” right after D drive.
+3. You’ll find the “unallocated space” right after D drive.
 Click “Apply” and then “Proceed”.

 Tips: you can add this generated unallocated space to another primary partition by repeating “Move Partition” steps.
 A reboot is required if system drive is involved in the process.